-Note smaller tanks often come as starter kits that include everything you’ll need to get up and running, which can be the most cost-effective way to go.
+Note that smaller tanks often come as starter kits that include everything you’ll need to get up and running, which can be the most cost-effective way.
 Just make sure you get an appropriate-sized tank.
 For example, I don’t recommend anything smaller than a five-gallon tank for betta fish.

-Even a tank that’s fresh out of the box will most likely be dusty.
+2. Prepare the Aquarium.
+Even a fresh tank out of the box will most likely be dusty.
 Take a clean, damp cloth and wipe the inside of the aquarium to remove dust and debris.
 Never use detergent or glass cleaner inside the tank, as residue could poison your fish.

-Make sure you use a proper aquarium stand that’s designed to take the weight of a fish tank and its contents, or choose a sturdy countertop or desk for a smaller aquarium.
+Make sure you use a proper aquarium stand designed to take the weight of a fish tank and its contents or choose a sturdy countertop or desk for a smaller aquarium.
 The tank needs to be level to avoid placing stress on the seals, preventing leaks or cracks.

-Place the tank close to a power supply so you can plug in your filter, lights, and heater.
+Place the tank close to a power supply to plug in your filter, lights, and heater.
 The aquarium needs to be situated away from heat sources, drafts, and direct sunlight so that your fish don’t suffer temperature shock.